 Boosting your immune system could be considered the ultimate act of self-care, as it promotes many healthy lifestyle habits: taking daily vitamins, prioritizing immune-boosting foods, and limiting stress, to name a few.
 But, while you’re prioritizing these areas, don’t forget to pay extra attention to healthy sleep habits.

 Recent research suggests sleep and immunity are directly related, which is why sleep-care as self-care is vital.
-Improved sleep has been shown to reduce the risk of infections as well as improve symptoms once infected, while decreased sleep has the opposite effect.
+Studies show sleep-deprived people are more likely to catch a cold or flu, whereas improved sleep has been shown to reduce the risk of infections as well as improve symptoms once infected.

 Stress reduction is the ultimate goal of most self-care practices, which is just another reason to support sleep-care as self-care.